Pa-Touche/Vaccineo/README.md

-# Pokévax
+# Vaccinéo

-Pokévax is a Java (8) Spring Boot 2.7.18 web application that handle users and their vaccine schedule.
+Vaccinéo is a Java (8) Spring Boot 2.7.18 web application that handle users and their vaccine schedule.

 This project is not meant to be used as-is in PROD, mostly due to security issues.